What do hosts do?

 Are hosts meant to act as conversation facilitators?
 Should I prepare questions for the group?

 No. What we have seen is that the conversations do not need facilitating.
+We have a Preamble we recommend you read – or have a group member read – to provide some context and guidelines.
 There may be an awkward silence when the film ends.
 Some people won’t talk right away, or at all.
 That’s ok.
+Just wait.
+Conversation will start.
+It always does.
+We promise.

 Can I host the meetings outside of my home?

 Sure.
-Any private space works as as long as you have a TV that can show the video.
+Any private space works as as long as you have a TV that can show the film and there’s some privacy afforded to the group during their conversation.

 Should I put out food and drinks?